frontenddogma/web-development-glossary/manuscript/c.md

 : → CSS Object Model

 CTR
-: → Clickthrough Rate
+: → Click-Through Rate

 Customer Relationship Management
-: An approach to manage a company's interaction with current and potential customers.
-It uses data analysis about customers' history with a company to improve business relationships with customers, specifically focusing on customer retention and ultimately driving sales growth.&nbsp;[†](#w-crm)
+: An approach to manage a company’s interaction with current and potential customers.
+It uses data analysis about customers’ history with a company to improve business relationships with customers, specifically focusing on customer retention and ultimately driving sales growth.&nbsp;[†](#w-crm)

 CVS
 : → Concurrent Versions System